-A thermostat is a device that regulates the temperature of a system.
-It maintains the temperature of a system at the desired setpoint temperature.
+A thermostat is a device that regulates the temperature of a heating and cooling system at the desired setpoint temperature.
 It is an essential part of devices like air conditioners and heaters and acts as a control unit by regulating the temperature.
-If your air conditioner is not giving the desired cooling effect, it’s time you to pay heed to thermostat troubleshooting.
+If your air conditioner is not giving the desired cooling effect, try to troubleshoot your thermostat.

-You might not even realize but a faulty thermostat not only affects the functioning of the appliances like your refrigerator, air conditioner or furnace but can cost you a lot, in terms of your energy bills.
+You might not even realize but a faulty thermostat can cost you a lot, in terms of your energy bills.
 So, why pay more?
 If you suspect that your air conditioner is not working properly, check your thermostat for central air conditioner troubleshooting.
 Wondering how to troubleshoot a thermostat?

 - The first step involves checking the thermostat temperatures.
 You need to check the room temperature and the setpoint temperature.
 As you read earlier, the thermostat maintains the system at the desired setpoint temperature, so for an air conditioner, the setpoint temperature has to be below the room temperature and for a heater, the setpoint temperature will be above the room temperature.
 Check the room temperature.
 If it seems to be off, use a thermometer against it.
 You could regulate the room temperature of a digital thermostat using the instructions given in the user manual.
 Use the level to realign the thermostat.